ArtHitParade

 Osman came to Paris in 1860 at the age of 17 to complete his law studies.
 When he returned to Constantinople in 1869 with a French fiancée, he was an Orientalist artist, former student of the late Boulanger and friend of Gérôme.

 Painted in 1878 with the atmosphere from Topkapi, the picture of a young prince sprawled on a couch for better focusing on his reading passed at Sotheby's on April 24, 2012.
-A young woman fooling her boredom by looking at a big book, oil on canvas 41 x 51 cm painted in 1880, was sold for £ 6.7M including premium by Bonhams on September 26, 2019 over a lower estimate of £ 600K.
+A young woman fooling her boredom by looking at a big book, oil on canvas 41 x 51 cm painted in 1880, was sold for £ 6.7M by Bonhams on September 26, 2019 from a lower estimate of £ 600K, lot 62.
+Please watch the video prepared by the auction house.

 In the luxurious interior of the Bursa Green Mosque, the standing teacher reads the book aloud without looking at the disciple.
 This serious man forgot to take off his babouches.
 The student is a mature man holding a closed book with a jaded attitude.
 He is a self-portrait of the artist, from a photograph that has been identified.